Alfredxo/Alfredxo/README.md

 - 👋 Hi, I’m @Alfredxo
-- 👀 I’m interested in web development
+- 👀 I’m interested in blockchain development
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning Solidity and react.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web3 projects
-- 📫 How to reach me
+- 📫 How to reach me Hornealfred7@gmail.com

 <!---
 Alfredxo/Alfredxo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.